bergo-bioinfo/timeline/README.md

 ## Json configuration structure

-The configuration consist in an object with 2 properties:
+The configuration consist in an object with 3 properties:

 - groups
 - data
+- css

 ### groups